ssammueel/ReactClass/DAY 4/Useref.md

 * **state variables** - Value persists but causes rerender
 * **normal variables** - value does not persist and does not couse reerende

-- now in this casa i want to use a variable that doesn't couse rerender but value persists
-- UseRef are used in this case
+now in this casa i want to use a variable that doesn't couse rerender but value persists UseRef are used in this case

          var name = useref("samuel)

-- here the variable does not hold the value directly
-- it is created as a object with current
+-here the variable does not hold the value directly -it is created as a object with current

           {current : "samuel"}